SageSG/Wifi-Controlled-Robotic-Car/README.md

 ![tc18](https://user-images.githubusercontent.com/73056944/144761193-c7a0ec76-6c3e-429f-8554-7359ef7ce5d6.png)

-#### Test Case19: User views rate of line detection graph on the Dashboard.
+#### Test Case: User views rate of line detection graph on the Dashboard.
 Precondition:
 1. User must be able to access web portal and the dashboard page.